 - around 2 pm because people have lunch or coffee breaks;

 - from 8 pm to midnight because during these hours people are usually free and many of them have a habit of reading emails before going to sleep.

-Though, it’s much easier to identify the worst time to send email campaigns in most cases: it’s inconvenient to read emails during the rush hours when people commute to and from their work and at night, as there is a risk of waking them up.
+Though, it’s much easier to identify the worst time to send email campaigns in most cases: it’s inconvenient to read emails during rush hour when people commute to and from their work and at night, as there is a risk of waking them up.
 You’d better avoid these hours.

-It’s necessary to use A/B testing to realize what is the most optimal time to send emails for your sector of business.
+It’s necessary to use A/B testing to realize the optimal time to send emails for your sector of business.
 A/B tests measure the email campaign’s success by open rates and click-through rates.